flare-foundation/docs/docs/technology/glossary.md

 Metaverse { #metaverse }
 : An old concept, at times called Virtual Reality or Cyberspace, that translates human interaction to virtual (i.e. non-existing) worlds.
 Currently in vogue again because blockchain technology promises to link the physical and the virtual worlds and thus bring a degree of reality to the latter.

+Multi-chain (or intra-ecosystem) interoperability { #multi_chain }
+: Communication between two or more technologically compatible blockchains that exist within the same ecosystem and share systems, protocols and code (e.g. Polkadot Parachains, Cosmos Tendermint chains or Ethereum layer 2 protocols).

 NFT { #nft }
 : Non-Fungible Tokens are digital representations of assets which are unique and therefore non-mergeable (non-fungible), made unforgeable by blockchain technology.
 Common use cases are certificates of authenticity or ownership, or limited edition collectibles.
 Most NFT tokens are built on the Ethereum network using standards ERC-721 and ERC-1155.

 Oracle { #oracle }
 : A mechanism to provide external information to a blockchain, so that it can be used by smart contracts, for example.
-Flare oracles are called FTSO.
+Flare oracles are called [FTSO](#ftso).

 Proof of Stake { #proof_of_stake }
 : A kind of Sybil resistance based on staking assets to participate in consensus.
 The rationale is that a participant investing enough assets will not be interested in attacking the network that supports such assets.
 Moreover, if malicious behavior is detected part of the assets can be taken as punishment.